-It is the world’s largest Barrier Reef and a must visit place to enjoy underwater fun activities like scuba diving and snorkelling.
-The whole stretch of the Great Barrier Reef is a home to exotic species of marine life and different corals.
+It is the world’s largest Barrier Reef and a must-visit place to enjoy underwater fun activities like scuba diving and snorkeling.
+The whole stretch of the Great Barrier Reef is home to exotic species of marine life and different corals.

-Standing more than 1000 feet above sea level, Uluru, also known as Ayer’s Rock, is a huge sandstone monolith which is declared as a UNESCO world heritage site.
-Uluru is known to change its colour during different times of the day, especially at dusk and dawn, when it turns red.
+Standing more than 1000 feet above sea level, Uluru, also known as Ayer’s Rock, is a huge sandstone monolith that is declared as a UNESCO world heritage site.
+Uluru is known to change its color during different times of the day, especially at dusk and dawn, when it turns red.

 Melbourne is popularly known as the “Australian Food Capital”.
-The urban setting and dainty lifestyle in Melbourne offers the best-in-class experience to its tourists through its top class restaurants, shopping centres, sport venues, pubs and much more.
+The urban setting and dainty lifestyle in Melbourne offers the best-in-class experience to its tourists through its top-class restaurants, shopping centers, sports venues, pubs, and much more.

 Kakadu National Park